 We have recently introduced School Tours: half-hour tours of our exhibitions with a staff member or docent.
 Sessions must be booked in advance, but we will do our best to accommodate your schedule if you suggest a time.
-Our School Tours (without a workshop) are presented free of charge but, as a non-profit society, donations are always appreciated.
+Our School Tours (without a workshop) are presented free of charge but donations to our non-profit society are always appreciated.

 ABOUT SCHOOL PROGRAMS WORKSHOPS:

 School Program sessions are presented in conjunction with the exhibition on display at the gallery.
 Students receive a short lecture from a visual artist regarding the exhibition followed by a one-hour hands-on workshop.
 We offer programs designed for both elementary schools and secondary school classes.

 This is an excellent opportunity for students to meet professional working artists and benefit from their experience.

 We look forward to working with teachers to create an inspiring educational art experience for students.
 Here we are, right in your neighborhood, opening our doors to children and youth to enhance their knowledge, help them appreciate art and let them find inspiration to better express themselves.
 Each session is enhanced by the gallery setting and exposure to original art.

 The cost is $125 per session and we can accommodate up to 25 students.
 Refunds are only available until 2 weeks before the session date.